servicex-sh/httpfile-spring/README.md

 }
 ```

-* Create Java interface and bind with http file.
+* Create Java interface and bind with http file: method param names should be same with variables in http file.

 ```java
 import java.util.Map;